I am SO EXCITED to share the first two chapters from MOTION with all of you!

 Abram continued to examine me, his frown intensifying, his suspicion now edged with confusion.
 “Are you . . . feeling okay?”

-I felt Gabby’s restlessness before she stood from her stool and stepped in front of me again.
+I sensed Gabby’s restlessness before she stood from her stool and stepped in front of me again.
 “Okay, dad.
-What are you, like only five years older than us?”
+What are you, like only three or four years older than us?”
 She huffed, rolled her eyes.
 “Whatever.
 We got it.
 No fun.”

-I tried not to cringe at the petulance in her tone, instinctively wanting to distance myself from her puerile response.
+Successfully disguising my disapproval at the petulance in her tone and the instinct to distance myself from her puerile response, I continued to give him my very best blank-face.
 To be clear, I’m not against sass or sarcasm.
 Both definitely have their place.
 But Gabby’s dramatics felt immature and superfluous.

 “We’ll just be upstairs.”
-She pulled me from the stool and I had to consciously force myself to allow Gabby to lead me towards the back stairs.
+She pulled me from the stool, and I had to consciously force myself to allow Gabby to lead me toward the back stairs.
 “And just so we’re clear, we’ll be doing absolutely nothing,” Gabby spat, the venom in her voice—again—striking me as childish.

 “No.” Abram shook his head, moving quickly to block our path.
 “No, Gabby.
 You’re not staying.”